3 years ago

 What are the best ways to use Instagram to build your audience?

 I put very little strategy into instagram, especially with the new (stupid) algorithms.
-I post when I feel like it and always promote posts in my feed and instagram stories with a swipe up, and that works pretty well for me.
+So here’s what I do: I post when I feel like it.
+Content is always shared in stories and sometimes shared in-feed.
 I do engage with friends and other accounts I love, but there’s zero strategy behind it.

 How do you reach out to brands for partnerships and collaborations?